CollinHeist/TitleCardMaker/docs/card_types/music.md

         <img src="../assets/music-poster-style.webp"/>
     </div>

-## Adding Controls
+## Controls

+### Enabling

-Stylized music controls can be added to the Card, if desired, by setting the _Control Toggle_ extra as `True`.
+Stylized music control icons / buttons can be added to the Card, if desired, by setting the _Control Toggle_ extra as `True`.

 ??? example "Examples"